 A college diploma, on the other hand, is simply the start of your career.
 One could be employed as that of an engineering intern (EI) as well as engineer-in-training (EIT) after completing the Fundamentals of Engineering (F.E.) test, which would be essentially another term for much the same profession.

-Several regions that previously have been using the label E.I. have switched that to EIT, which would be the most prevalent term.
-You’ll end up spending or even more years throughout this crucial position studying from P.E.s who seem to have a wealth of knowledge and experience under their belts.
+Several regions that previously have been using the label E.I. have switched to EIT, which would be the most prevalent term.
+You’ll end up spending even more years throughout this crucial position studying from P.E.s who seem to have a wealth of knowledge and experience under their belts.
 Whereas a degree provides you with a comprehensive understanding, you must find a way to put it to use in your particular work as well as in accordance with the firm’s practices.

 3. Pass the Tests for a Professional Engineer (PE)